canonical/cos-registration-agent/README.md

 The `cos_registration_agent` can perform two actions: `setup` and `update`.

 ### Setup
 Setup is reponsible for identifying and configuring the COS for a given agent.
-This action will failed if called a second time by a device.
+This action will failed if called by an already registered device.
 #### Grafana
 - Create device dashboard folder
 - Upload initial dashboard
 ### Update
 Update is making sure that the configuration of the COS for a given device gets updated over time.
 This action is meant to be called multiple times.
 #### Grafana
 - Upload dashboard

 ## Installation
+The COS registration agent required systemd.

 To install the `cos-registration-agent``, you must build and install the snap:
 ```
 snapcraft